MertBuyulu/library-management-system/README.md

 > Important
-Milestone 1 -

 Milestone 2 - November, 18, 2022
-1. Run Initial Depen
+1. Run Initial Dependencies (Thu Nov 3)
+2. Finish "uploadDataJS" application (Monday Nov 7th @ 8:00pm)

 > Questions

 Are there any additional specifications to unique id of an author?
+How do we handle multiple author names?

 > Tasks